Automattic/remote-data-blocks/docs/extending/overrides.md

 }, 10, 2 );
 ```

-As you can see the `remote_data_blocks_query_input_variables` filter is passed a list of enabled overrides.
+As you can see, the `remote_data_blocks_query_input_variables` filter is passed a list of enabled overrides.
 You need to add logic to identify which filters are enabled and act accordingly.

 The `overrides` property in the block registration array enables a panel in the block settings that allows content authors to enable or disable the override: